amclark42/so-youre-planning-to-vote-2020/README.md

 * If you plan to mail your ballot, try to get it to the post office ASAP—ideally, within a few days after you receive it.
   * The USPS recommends mailing ballots at least a week before their deadline. ([USPS](https://about.usps.com/what/government-services/election-mail/))
   * To be on the safe side, expect two or three weeks before arrival.
+* You may be able to hand-deliver your ballot to your local election authority, or directly to your polling place during an early voting period.
 * You may have the option to track your ballot online, so you’ll be able to see when it arrives. ([NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))

 Some states will only accept mail-in ballots up until the polls close on Election Day.
 Others will accept mail-in ballots that have been postmarked by Election Day, as long as they are received by a set date. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/), [Wall Street Journal](https://www.wsj.com/articles/how-to-vote-by-mail-in-every-state-11597840923), [NBC News](https://www.nbcnews.com/specials/plan-your-vote-state-by-state-guide-voting-by-mail-early-in-person-voting-election/index.html))